Coronavirus: IFB 3-Phase Back to Work Plan

 Phase 1: Policies remain the same.
-Mask usage and Zoom meetings are encouraged.
+Mask usage is required and Zoom meetings are encouraged.
 Health Alert Notice signs are posted at all entrances to IFB Solutions buildings and business locations asking those who are sick to stay outside of the building.
 Tours are being postponed.
 Anyone who is not an IFB employee is not allowed in the building including family and friends.
 You can be dropped off at the employee entrances.
 Packages are still being delivered.

 Phase 2: Policies remain the same as phase one.

 Phase 3: Meeting policies with employees, customers, donors and other external groups are relaxed.
 Please note what your state recognizes as an appropriate group gathering number.
-Mask usage and Zoom meetings are still encouraged.
+Mask usage is required and Zoom meetings are still encouraged.
 Wellness checks are required before any guests enter the building; Please ask your guest if he or she is experiencing any COVID-19 symptoms or have been exposed to anyone with COVID-19.
 IFB Adult Support Groups can meet in-person, however the number of people in a gathering will need to be monitored to meet North Carolina’s group gathering requirements.
 Continue to use Zoom if needed.
-Masks and social distancing encouraged.
+Masks and social distancing are required.

 *We will review the status of general assemblies as we confirm what constitutes an appropriate group gathering in accordance with Governor Cooper’s plan.